sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 -   Modify `build.sbt` with the required elements in the generated POM.

 Starting with a project that is not being published, you'll need to install GPG, generate and publish your key.
-Swtiching to sbt, you'll then need to:
+Switching to sbt, you'll then need to:

 #### ~/.sbt/sonatype.sbt